What Does It Mean To Have A High Specific Heat

 A Brief History of Calorimetry

 Black's experiments involved mixing substances at different temperatures and observing the final equilibrium temperature.
-By carefully measuring the heat exchanged, he could determine the relative heat capacities of different materials.
+And by carefully measuring the heat exchanged, he could determine the relative heat capacities of different materials.
 These early experiments laid the groundwork for the development of more sophisticated calorimeters and the precise determination of specific heats.

 Factors Influencing Specific Heat